nickberens360/artic-power-solutions/src/content/blog/equipment-downtime.md

 ### Choosing Parts That Withstand the Pressure

 Given these challenges, using standard, off-the-shelf replacement parts may not be enough.
 To truly maximize uptime, you need components designed for the job.
+Making the right choice between [OEM vs. Compatible RollMover Parts](/blog/oem-vs-compatible) is a key first step in this process.

 * **High-Durometer Polyurethane Wheels:** Invest in a drive wheel made from a harder polyurethane.
 This type of material is more durable and less likely to pick up and embed debris, ensuring better traction for longer.
 * **Heavy-Duty, High-Cycle Batteries:** When it's time to replace your battery, choose one that is specifically designed for high-demand, high-cycle applications.
 These batteries provide more consistent power and a longer service life in a 24/7 operational environment.